copdips/copdips.github.io/_posts/2022/2022-03-09-azure-pipeline-variables-and-parameters.md

 ```
 <!-- {% endraw %} -->

-The above example uses only one script to iterate all the parameters and pipe it to jc, as long as js can handle the parameters, we can handle everything.
+The above example uses only one script to iterate all the parameters and pipe it to [jq](https://stedolan.github.io/jq/), as long as jq can handle the parameters, we can handle everything.
 Here, we use `jq -c` to convert all the parameters into a single line json, which will be better displayed by `##vso[task.logissue type=warning]`, as it takes only one line.